 However, it was one of the most successful seasons in Tommy's career because he clinched one more Le Mans victory.
 His partners in the #64 Chevrolet Corvette C7.R were Oliver Gavin and Jordan Taylor.
 They won dominantly, with a 5-lap advantage over second-placed AF Corse Ferrari.

 2016 IMSA GTLM championship title for Milner and Gavin

 In 2016, a wheel of fortune made a 360-degree turn, so Milner and Gavin had no luck at Le Mans but they won the championship in America.
 They started the season with two great wins at Daytona and Sebring, together with Marcel Fassler as the third driver.

+In the second part of the season, they added two more wins at Lime Rock and Road America, winning the title ahead of Ford Chip Ganassi's Ryan Briscoe and Richard Westbrook.
 Gavin and Milner had an opportunity to win the Triple Crown of endurance racing but their Le Mans attempt ended after 219 laps because of an accident.